-For our local cluster analysis, simulations were performed using N = 999 test patterns of size n-1 for each of the n (= 1035) R&D locations in observed pattern $X^0$ .
-The set of radial distances (in miles) used for the local tests was $D = \{0.5, 0.75, 1, 2, 5, 10, 11, 12, .., 100\}$ .
+For our local cluster analysis, simulations were performed using N = 999 test patterns of size n-1 for each of the n = 1035 R&D locations in observed pattern X^0 .
+The set of radial distances (in miles) used for the local tests was $D = \{0.5, 0.75, 1, 2, 5, 10, 11, 12..., 100\}$.

 In our global analysis, the associated p-values were essentially the same for nearly all spatial scales.
 That is not the case for the local analysis.
-It is not surprising to find that many isolated R&D locations exhibit no local clustering whatsoever, so that wide variations in significance
+It is not surprising to find that many isolated R&D locations exhibit no local clustering whatsoever, so that wide variations in significance levels are possible at any given spatial scale.
+It is also natural to expect variations in tests of statistical significance at different spatial scales.
+At very small scales (say, less than one-quarter

-&lt;sup>14 It should be noted that the original form proposed by Getis (1984) involves both an "edge correction" based on Ripley (1976) and a normalization based on stationarity assumptions for the underlying point process.
+21 It should be noted that the original form proposed by Getis (1984) involves both an "edge correction" based on Ripley (1976) and a normalization based on stationarity assumptions for the underlying point process.
 However, in the present Monte Carlo framework, these refinements have little effect on tests for clustering.
-Hence we choose to focus on the simpler and more easily interpreted "point count" version above.
+Hence, we choose to focus on the simpler and more easily interpreted "point count" version above.

-levels are possible at any given spatial scale.
-It is also natural to expect variations in tests of statistical significance at different spatial scales.
-At very small scales (say, less than one-quarter of a mile), we expect to find a wide scattering of very small clusters, such as industrial parks that include more than one R&D lab.
-At the other extreme (say 100 miles), we expect to find very large clusters, based mostly on the strong overlap of K-function areas around each location.
+of a mile), one expects to find a wide scattering of very small clusters, such as industrial parks that include more than one R&D lab.
+At the other extreme (say, 100 miles) one expects to find very large clusters, based mostly on the strong overlap of K-function areas around each location.
 From a visual perspective, at least, the most interesting scales are those intermediate scales at which one begins to see more "coherent" clusters.

-A visual inspection of p-value maps for our tests shows that the clearest patterns of distinct clustering can be captured by the smaller set of distances $\{0.5,1,5,10\}$ .
+A visual inspection of p-value maps for our tests shows that the clearest patterns of distinct clustering can be captured by the smaller set of distances $\{0.5,1,5,10\}$.
 Of these four, the single best distance for revealing the overall clustering pattern in the entire data set appears to be 5 miles, as illustrated in Figure 6.
 For clarity, we have shown only three levels of p-values.
 As seen in the legend, those R&D locations, i, exhibiting maximally significant clustering $[P_i(5) = 0.001]$ are shown in black, and those with p-values not exceeding 0.005 are shown as dark gray.
 Here it is evident that essentially all of the most significant locations occur in four distinct groups, which can be roughly described (from north to south) as the "Boston," "New York City," "Philadelphia," and "Washington DC" agglomerations.
 But while these patterns are visually compelling, it is important to establish the results more formally.